florianbader/vstspullrequeststatuspolicies/AIT.PullRequestStatus.Extension/overview.md

 # AIT Pull Request Status Policies

+**This extension needs a self-hosted server to run.
+You can find the source code and introductions on how to run it on [GitHub](https://github.com/AITGmbH/vstspullrequeststatuspolicies).**

 Adds git pull request status policies which can be toggled for each repository.
 Currently the following status policies are available:

 * Work in progress